 RODER Vision Illuminator Families for AI-Based Inspection Systems

-Selecting the right illuminator family is a critical step when designing an AI-powered inspection cell.
-The following RODER Vision product families are particularly well suited for deep learning applications, offering the photometric stability, spectral flexibility, and integration options that modern AI systems require.
+Choosing the right illuminator family is a critical step when designing an AI-powered inspection cell.
+The RODER Vision product families below are particularly well suited for deep learning applications, offering the photometric stability, spectral flexibility, and integration options that modern AI systems require.

 DL6 — High Density LED Matrix